Looking to quickly level up your web design?

 Black = #000000 = rgb(0, 0, 0)

-Advanced tip: If you’re working with a designer to develop a color palette, also ask for your colors in CMYK and Pantone.
+Advanced tip: If you’re working with a professional designer to develop a color palette, also ask for your colors in CMYK and Pantone.
 With those, you’ll have documentation for future print materials like magazine ads.

 Whew — ok, I know that was a lot of info.